 Later that night, Robert was urgently summoned to the Peterson House, across from the theater, where his father lay dying and his distraught mother was hysterical.
 As he watched Abraham Lincoln breathe his last, Robert Lincoln was now man of the family.
-He would have to make the decisions for Mary Lincoln and his thirteen year old brother Tad.
+He would have to make the decisions for Mary Lincoln and his twelve year old brother Tad.

 He was the family escort for the President’s coffin on the long, somber ride back to Springfield, Illinois.
 Then he returned to Washington to help his family pick up the pieces of their life.

 Fifteen years later, Robert Lincoln had become an established attorney.
 He had foregone law school, and instead read law with a Chicago firm, still an acceptable form of legal education.
 He passed the Illinois Bar and opened a practice.
 He had earned a solid reputation as a competent and diligent corporation lawyer.

 The election of 1880 saw the Republican Party imploding during a fierce and tumultuous electoral process and election.
 A “dark horse”candidate, James A. Garfield of Ohio had been declared the winner.
 His first task was to assemble a cabinet designed to heal the fractures within the party.
 All factions needed to be included.
 All regions of the country needed to be included.
 It was a thankless and daunting task.
 The only nominee who easily sailed through the confirmation process was Robert T. Lincoln of Illinois, now Secretary of War.